informatica-global/pandoc-texlive-full/README.md

 The tasks are designed to cover different use cases, including creating standard PDFs, Arabic PDFs, and Beamer presentation PDFs with incremental slides and handout formats.
 Here is a summary of the available tasks:

-1. **MakePDF**: Generates a standard PDF from the current file.
+1. **Make PDF**: Generates a standard PDF document from the current file.
-2. **MakeArabicPDF**: Generates a PDF from the current file using the `lualatex` engine, which supports Arabic and other Unicode languages.
+2. **Make Arabic PDF**: Generates a PDF document from the current file using the `lualatex` engine, which supports Arabic and other Unicode languages.
-3. **MakeArabicBeamerHandoutPDF**: Creates a Beamer presentation handout PDF from the current file, formatted for Arabic with the `lualatex` engine.
+3. **Make Beamer Handout PDF**: Creates a Beamer presentation handout PDF from the current file.
-4. **MakeArabicBeamerIncrementalPDF**: Creates an incremental Beamer presentation PDF from the current file, formatted for Arabic with the `lualatex` engine.
+4. **Make Beamer Incremental PDF**: Creates an incremental Beamer presentation PDF from the current file.
-5. **MakeBeamerIncrementalPDF**: Creates an incremental Beamer presentation PDF from the current file.
+5. **Make Arabic Beamer Handout PDF**: Creates a Beamer presentation handout PDF from the current file, formatted for Arabic with the `lualatex` engine.
-6. **MakeBeamerHandoutPDF**: Creates a Beamer presentation handout PDF from the current file.
+6. **Make Arabic Beamer Incremental PDF**: Creates an incremental Beamer presentation PDF from the current file, formatted for Arabic with the `lualatex` engine.

 ### Running Tasks